Umpire Equipment

 Brush cap with stiff bristle brush to remove dirt and dust.

-Spot clean cap with mild soap and water, rinse thoroughly.
+Spot clean cap with water or mild soap and water, rinse or wipe with clean water thoroughly.
 Place in a cap shaper (or stuff with a cloth) to retain shape while it dries.
 An old minor league umpire tip is to place the wet cap on a lamp shade with the light on to dry it.

 Most caps are washable, including the wool ones.
 Use a cap shaper designed to be washed to protect the cap if you place it in the washing machine.
-This usually results in limited success.
+In my experience, this usually results in limited, if any, success.
 Generally, buy a new cap if more than spot cleaning is needed.

 If washing a wool cap, use Woolite (or a similar product) instead of soap.